Harvesting Alaska: Denali-area eatery offers high-concept cuisine

 A working chef in Alaska has been associated with some of the nation's top culinary honors, as her restaurant serves food symbolic of the Last Frontier.

 Laura Cole has been featured on the television show Top Chef.
-She's been nominated twice for a James Beard award for best chef in the Northwest.
+She's been nominated three times for a James Beard award for best chef in the Northwest.

 Cole's restaurant is 229 Parks, named for the mile marker on the Parks Highway.
 It's just down the road from Denali National Park.
 Cole built the restaurant 15 years ago almost since it opened, people have been seeking it out.